Tedmcm/Portfolio-Analysis-A-Whale-Off-the-Port-folio-/README.md

 ---

-## Instructions

 ### Prepare the Data

 First, read and clean several CSV files for analysis.
 The CSV files include whale portfolio returns, algorithmic trading portfolio returns, and S&P 500 historical prices.

-1. Use Pandas to read in each of the [CSV files](Starter_Code/Resources) as a DataFrame.
-Be sure to convert the dates to a `DateTimeIndex`.
+1. I used Pandas to read in each of the [CSV files](Starter_Code/Resources) as a DataFrame.
+Making sure to convert the dates to a `DateTimeIndex`.

 2. Detect and remove null values.